kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 The constraint hierarchy flows from deepest to most proximate.
 At the foundation, physical limits (order book depth, balance sheet capacity, network connectivity, infrastructure supply) create absolute boundaries.
 Information-theoretic constraints (coordination costs, common knowledge requirements, processing bandwidth) bound coordination scope and speed.
 Institutional structures (fiduciary mandates, risk frameworks, regulatory compliance) restrict permissible actions.
 Limits to arbitrage (capital constraints, agency problems, noise trader risk) prevent efficient price correction.
 Finally, network topology (percolation thresholds, degree distribution, clustering) determines contagion pathways and coordination patterns.

 **Expectations matter within constraints**—they determine which of multiple possible equilibria markets coordinate toward, the speed of approach to constraint boundaries, the path through possibility space, and the triggering threshold for regime shifts.
 But constraints determine the location of equilibrium possibilities, the outer bounds of price movements, which coordination attempts succeed or fail, and when reflexive loops reverse.
+At the institutional level, internal constraint geometry determines which agents can act on those expectations and which remain trapped at high-curvature configurations until forced to move.

 The predictive power comes from mapping constraint landscapes.
 Rather than predicting sentiment or trying to forecast reflexive psychology, analyze where liquidity depth permits large flows, when balance sheet constraints will bind institutions, which network nodes can absorb shocks versus propagate contagion, where coordination naturally focuses during uncertainty (Schelling points in constraint topology), and when physical constraints force regime change.